A Causal View of Entity Bias in (Large) Language Models: White-Box Experiments

-\stitle{Results and Discussion} As shown in \Cref{tab/roberta}, the vanilla RoBERTa-Large trained on TACRED experiences a significant decline in performance, with a relative drop of 12.42\%, when evaluated on EntRED.
-Since EntRED exhibits lower entity bias, achieving better performance on this dataset suggests that the model relies less on entity bias as a predictive factor.
+As shown in \Cref{tab/roberta}, the vanilla RoBERTa and SpanBERT experiences significant declines in performance on RE (-12.4\%) and MRC (-20.2\%) when evaluated on OOD test sets.
+For both tasks, the OOD test set exhibits lower entity bias, achieving better performance on it suggests that the model relies less on entity bias as a predictive factor.

-CoRE improves the model performance on TACRED, but leads to a slight performance decrease on EntRED.
-This is because CoRE is designed for a class-balanced setting, but this experiment emphasizes the performance on the raw data distribution.
-Moreover, we search its bias mitigation weight on the TACRED development set, which has a notably different entity distribution comparing with EntRED.
-Entity Mask successfully prevents relative performance drop when transferring from TACRED to EntRED.
-However, its absolute performance decreases significantly (-9.72\% on TACRED) due to the loss of predictive information from entities.
-Entity Substitution stands out among all the baselines in terms of the performance on EntRED, with an absolute improvement of 3.58\%.
-However, it suffers a lot from the distribution shift of entities due to entity substitution during training.
+\textit{CoRE} and \textit{Continual Pretraining} are the only baselines that improve the ID performance.
+CoRE leads to a slight performance decrease on the OOD test set of RE in exchange,\footnote{This is because \textit{CoRE} is designed for a class-balanced setting, but this experiment emphasizes the performance on the raw class distribution.
+Moreover, we search its bias mitigation weight on the ID development set, which has a notably different entity distribution compared with the OOD test set.} while \textit{Continual Pretraining} further increases the OOD performance on MRC. \textit{Entity Mask} successfully narrow down or even reverse the relative performance drop under OOD setting on the two tasks.
+However, its absolute performance decreases significantly due to the loss of predictive information from entities.
+Moreover, its effectiveness is dependent on the task property.
+Unlike MRC, entities are given and are not answers in RE, so the gap between ID and OOD performance of \textit{Entity Mask} are much smaller. \textit{Entity Substitution} stands out among all the baselines in terms of the OOD performance, with an absolute improvement of 3.5 points on RE and 7.7 points on MRC.
+However, its ID performance suffers a lot from the distribution shift of entities during training.

-Our training-time intervention achieves the best performance on EntRED, with an absolute improvement of 2.12\% comparing with the best baseline.
-At the same time, its in-distribution performance does not change significantly.
+Our training-time intervention achieves the best OOD performance, with an absolute improvement of 2.2 points on RE and 1.4 points on MRC compared with \textit{Entity Substitution}.
+At the same time, its ID performance is also better.
 These results show that our method mitigates entity bias more effectively without losing much predictive information.
-In other words, we have found a better way to estimate the parameters of the proposed SCM accurately.
+In other words, the proposed method represents a better way to estimate the parameters of the proposed SCM accurately.